|

 Please review the Emergency Orders and Advisory Announcements below in their entirety before heading out on your next fishing trip:

-• Emergency Order 3-KS-W-03-24 issued on March 19 closed sport fishing for king salmon in all fresh waters from Bald Head to Point Romanof.
+- Emergency Order 3-KS-W-01-26 closes sport fishing for king salmon in all fresh waters from Bald Head to Point Romanof.
 This closure includes, but is not limited to, the Unalakleet, Shaktoolik, Koyuk, Ungalik, Inglutalik, and Golsovia river drainages.
-In addition, only one unbaited, single-hook, artificial lure may be used in these drainages.
 All king salmon caught incidentally in the waters described above while fishing for other species may not be removed from the water and must be released immediately.

 ADF&G News

-Don't forget to purchase your 2024 sport fishing license!
+Don't forget to purchase your 2026 sport fishing license!
 Download the ADF&G Mobile App today.
 You can purchase and display your fishing license and king stamp, record your annual harvest (i.e. king salmon), access sport fishing regulations and locations, and much more on your mobile device.
 You can also purchase licenses through the ADF&G online store and print it off at home.
-Make sure to review emergency orders, advisory announcements, and the 2024 Northern Alaska Sport Fishing Regulations Summary Booklet for the area you are fishing before you head out.
+Make sure to review Emergency Orders and Advisory Announcements, and the 2026 Northern Alaska Sport Fishing Regulations Summary Booklet for the area you are fishing before you head out.

 For More Information